max-van-leeuwen/sparkle-mouse/readme.md

 </div>

-The sparkle-mouse JS package is 100% free.
+- The sparkle-mouse JS package is 100% free.
 Use it on your website!

-The desktop app is open-source.
+- The desktop app is open-source.
 Please buy the installer from [itch.io](https://maxvanleeuwen.itch.io/sparkle-mouse) to support development!
 Thank you :)

 <br>

 ## What Can It Do?

 Sparkle Mouse brings that nostalgic webcore aesthetic to your desktop or website.
-It renders customizable, pretty particles next to you cursor (or full-screen)!
+It renders customizable particles next to you cursor, or full-screen.

 <br>
 <img src="readme-media/UI.gif" height="400" style="image-rendering: pixelated;"/>